charlescurley/realforth/README.md

 The license is the [3-Clause BSD License](https://opensource.org/licenses/BSD-3-Clause).
 The [SPDX](https://spdx.org) short identifier is BSD-3-Clause.
 A copy of the license is included in the distribution.

+# Documentation

+There is documentation scattered throughout the screens files.

+More immediate, the main documentation is in a version control system friendly file format called "flat Open Document format", file extension `.fodt`.
+[LibreOffice](https://www.libreoffice.org/) handles FODT, and other word processors may also.
+You may find it useful to export them as PDFs.

 # Installation

 Screen files are not very friendly to version control systems like [git](https://git-scm.com/).
-To solve that problem, we store the screen files (extension .scr) as text files (.scn).
+To solve that problem, we store the screen files (extension `.scr`) as text files (`.scn`).
 To convert, use the program scr2scn.pl, available at pretty much the same place you got real-Forth, [https://github.com/charlescurley/scr2scn](https://github.com/charlescurley/scr2scn).

 So the first job is to convert the text files to screen files.